arianrhodsandlot/A170/README.rst

 Overview
 --------
 A170 is a sticker bot for WeChat group.
-Setup with a WeChat group name and login with a WeChat account, it will reply with a series of stickers from some certain websites when someone send a request.
+Tell it a WeChat group name and login with a WeChat account, it will reply a series of stickers from some certain websites when someone in that group send a request to it.

 Usage